Yichen-Ga/Conv-Deconv-neural-network-/README.md

   # 3. Write a convolutional neural network depending on VGG16

-  Generally speaking convolutional neural networks (CNN) is a class of deep neural networks to analysis visual imagary.
-CNN is commonly used to deal with relatively small dataset.
+  Generally speaking convolutional neural networks (CNN) is a class of deep neural networks to analyze visual imagery.
+CNN is commonly used to deal with relatively small datasets.
 For more detailed information about CNN check [wikipedia on CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network).

   A general summary about architechture is shown by Figure1 and Figure2: